RockLib/RockLib.Messaging/docs/Http.md

   - The status code to be returned to the client when a message is acknowledged.
 - method (optional, defaults to `POST`)
   - The http method that requests must have in order to be handled.
 Any request that does not have this method will receive a `405 Method Not Allowed` response.
-- contentType (optional, defaults to `null`)
+- requiredHeaders (optional, defaults to `null`)
-  - The content type that requests must match in order to be handled.
-When specified, any request whose content type does not match this value will receive a `415 Unsupported Media Type` response.
+  - The HTTP headers that incoming requests are required to match in order to be handled.
+Any request that does not have match the required headers will receive a 4xx response.

 #### Constructor 2